HTTP has a feature called basic authentication. It works as follows.

 Authorization: Basic aHR0cHdhdGNoDmY=

 Firstly, these are standard headers for HTTP 1.1.
-Secondly (and this is the most important part), the Authorization, header, which has the mandatory word Basic
+Secondly, there is the Authorization header, which has the mandatory word Basic

 and an encoded phrase after the space.
-This phrase consists of a username and password — <username>:<password>
+This phrase consists of a username and password, encoded in base64:

 That's all that's needed.
 After sending the correct data, authentication takes place, and you can enter the site or page you have accessed.